Camille Hoffman

 Camille Hoffman is a painter and mixed-media installation artist, living and working in New York, NY.
-Using everyday materials and drawing from Philippine weaving and Jewish folk traditions, Hoffman combines personal narrative and historical critique.
-Hoffman's work reflects on the embedded meanings of light, nature, the frontier, borders, race, gender and power in American landscape paintings of the 19th century.
-Hoffman has worked as an arts educator and community organizer in Phoenix, the San Francisco Bay Area, New Haven, Brooklyn, and Queens.
+Hoffman’s practice re-threads misplaced histories, materials, and ancestral geographies, including those of the Philippines and the Americas, by resculpting artificial, mass-produced vinyl landscapes through handwork — collage, sewing, and painterly gesture.
+Through this tactile transformation, she builds sacred in-between spaces that evoke the sensory experience of moving between multiple places and identities at once.
+Informed by historical research, community-oriented conversations, and dreams, these spaces intend to be activated by the land they live on, the architecture that houses them, and the people who visit.

 Early life and education

 Camille Hoffman was born in Chicago, IL in 1987.
 She earned her BFA in Community Arts and Painting from the California College of the Arts in 2009.
 She received her MFA in Painting and Printmaking from the Yale School of Art in 2015, during which she received the Carol Schlosberg Memorial Prize for excellence in painting and a Benjamin A. Gilman International Scholarship for research in Spain.